-Athletics and sports.-In this direction the Indian has of late shown decided capacity, inasmuch as the Carlisle ball teams have been able to hold their own with the representative athletes of the leading universities.
-This helpful association with The boys have been the students of other institutions is invaluable to the Indian. encouraged in these sports, because the courage and effort which win success in a friendly contention on the athletic field is a great aid in the broader and keener contentions of life they are to engage in later.
+In this direction the Indian has of late shown decided capacity inasmuch as the Carlisle ball teams have been able to hold their own with the representative athletes of the leading Universities.
+This helpful association with the students of other Institutions is invaluable to the Indian.
+The boys have been encouraged in these sports because the courage and effort which wins success in a friendly contention on the athletic field is a great aid in the broader and keener contentions of life they are to engage in later.